 A: We hire Seasonal Staff based on matching professional skills and experience with Omega’s operational needs.
 While Seasonal Staff are assigned to a specific department, Omega may require individuals to assist other departments when needed.
 Service Corps are assigned a variety of shifts weekly, based on department needs.
 All seasonal roles at Omega require flexibility and a commitment to service.

 Q: Am I eligible to work, serve, or volunteer at Omega?

-A: You must be eligible to work in the United States and will be required to submit documentation verifying your identity and legal right to work in the United States upon arrival at Omega.
-This applies to all positions, including Service Corps members and volunteers.
+A: You must be eligible to work in the United States and will be required to submit documentation verifying your identity and legal right to work in the United States.
+This applies to all positions, including Service Corps and volunteer.
 Omega does not provide visa sponsorship of any kind.

 Q: Can I bring my pet with me to live on campus?

 A: Although Omega is filled with many animal lovers, we do not permit pets to live on campus.

 Q: Is Omega an ashram, religious institution, or spiritual center?

 A: Omega represents a variety of holistic disciplines and is not oriented toward one spiritual tradition.
 Omega welcomes and honors all spiritual paths.
 While some individuals are devoted to a personal spiritual practice, others are not.
 We ask everyone to be welcoming, accepting, and inclusive of diversity in all respects.